Film vs Digital Cinematography: What's the Difference?

 "That's really what I would say is the heart of the Film bachelor's degree," says Jeff about the importance of collaboration on large-scale productions.
 He explains that by being on campus, Film students have the opportunity to reach across degree programs and creative disciplines to enhance their art.

 After all, they're surrounded by other students in degree programs like Recording Arts, Computer Animation, Music Production, and more who can lend their talents to create a soundtrack, shoot a music video, or develop 3D animation.
-And with the Dan Patrick School of Sportscasting on campus, Film students have the opportunity to try their hand in broadcasting as well.
+And with the Dan Patrick School of Sportscasting on campus, Film students have the opportunity to offer their hand in broadcasting labs as well.

 Students can also find themselves working with others in the Film program who may not be in their same classes or on the same level.
 "So it sort of forces them into what we might think of as more of a real world situation where they're not working with just people that they know or that they're most familiar with," Jeff explains.
 "You go out onto a job site for a film or a freelance job.
 You may not know anyone there or there may be one person you know."